Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: MIG Framework and accuracy

-Key metrics that quantify the fit's quality are displayed in the plot's upper left corner including the $1\sigma$ scatter $\sigma$, mean square error $\mu$, the regression score $R^2$, and the Pearson correlation coefficient $\rho$.
-Additionally, we introduce a parameter, denoted as $\%OB$, to these scatter plots.
-This parameter addresses the issue of misclassifications by the classifier, which often predicts values significantly lower than the SF-Q threshold for the respective parameters.
-Incorporating all data points in the plot tends to dilute the focus on high-density regions by broadening the plot boundaries.
-To counteract this and better highlight the high-density areas, we adjust the scatter plot boundaries and designate outliers, typically constituting less than 1\% of the SF subgroup, to the plot's boundaries.
-The $\%OB$ parameter quantifies the percentage of such outliers within the total dataset represented in the plot, providing a measure of the extent to which these outliers influence the overall data visualization.
+Key metrics that quantify the quality of the fit appears in the upper left corner, along with a parameter denoted $\%OB$.
+This parameter addresses the issue of misclassifications by the classifier, which often predicts values significantly lower than the SF–Q threshold for the respective parameters.
+Incorporating all data points in the plot tends to dilute focus on high-density regions by broadening the plot boundaries.
+To counteract this and better highlight high-density areas, we adjust the scatter plot boundaries and designate outliers, typically constituting less than 1\% of the SF subgroup, at the plot’s boundaries.
+The $\%OB$ parameter quantifies the percentage of such outliers within the total dataset represented in the plot, providing a measure of how these outliers affect the overall data visualization.

-In the following subsections, we discuss each the choice of regressor (\autoref{fig:reg0}) for each feature and the fitting accuracy (\autoref{fig:rmse_scatter}) at $z=0$.
+In the following subsections, we discuss the fitting accuracy (\autoref{fig:rmse_scatter}) at $z=0$.